timmlk/SimpleSite/README.md

 TODO
 ------
+Refac to use Q.js

-Get rid of that pesky session... we dont like session data.
+DONE : Get rid of that pesky session... we dont like session data.
     This would/should also enable clustering of the app.